ISISComputingGroup/ibex_developers_manual/LabVIEW-memory-warning-in-nagios.md

 Now send this email to the special instrument address alias

-Then acknowledge the service in nagios, you will need to give a comment for the acknowledgement e.g. "emailed scientists"
+Then acknowledge the service in nagios: click on `LABVIEW memory` for the instrument in the nagios view, then on the right of the next page click on `Acknowledge this service problem` and then give a comment like "emailed scientists" and press `Commit`.
+If you now return to the nagios service view, you should see a tick mark next to the service name.